Yash4305d-y/Project-1--Rock-paper-scissor---Python-/README.md

-This is simple Rock Paper Scissor Game
+This is a simple Rock Paper Scissor Game
 Thank you